 When you have finished your Groundwater Sustainability Plan (GSP), it must then be submitted to the Department of Water Resources.

 All groundwater basins that are designated high or medium priority must submit their completed GSPs by January 31, 2022.
-Groundwater basins designated as critically overdrafted must submit their completed GSPs by January 31, 2020.
+Groundwater basins designated as critically overdrafted submitted their completed GSPs in January of 2020.